threefoldtech/tfgrid-sdk-ts/packages/grid_http_server/README.md

 # Http server

-Http server is an express http server that exposes the functionality of the grid3 client over http requests.
+Http server is an express http server that exposes the functionality of the [grid client](../grid_client/README.md) over http requests.

 ## Installation